Watch the biggest moments from Apple's iPhone keynote

-On September 12, Apple invited CNET (and a lot of other journalists) to its new spaceship campus for the very first time.
-It's unveiling new products even we speak.
+On Tuesday, Sept.
+12, Apple invited CNET (and a lot of other journalists) to its new spaceship campus for the very first time.
+It just finished unveiling a host of hot new products and features.

 First up: Let's hear from Steve Jobs himself.